Before you start writing a thesis: Define the objectives and choose the literature

 When searching for information sources, forget about “Uncle Google” or “Aunt Wikipedia”.
 While the Internet surely offers plenty of texts, these are unfounded and can only give you hints for further research orientation.

 Elaboration of an academic text requires sufficient technical literature from which you will proceed.
 Any statement used in your thesis (in the theoretical part) must be supported by a reference to the particular author and publication, possibly also a specific page.
 The list of used literature is at the end of the thesis.
 In the case of passages of text taken from other authors, a reference can be made to the relevant page as a footnote.

-When writing an academic text, always follow the instructions of the thesis supervisor, consultant or tutor.
+When writing an academic text, always follow the instructions of the thesis supervisor, consultant or lecturer.
 You can also seek his or her advice regarding suitable literature.
 The library staff will help you obtain the recommended reference materials.